-- ‘Flying under the Radar: Confidential Filings and IPO Lawsuits‘ with N. Bugra Ozel and Suhas A. Sridharan, 2020, under review.
+- ‘Flying under the Radar: Confidential Filings and IPO Lawsuits‘ with N. Bugra Ozel and Suhas A. Sridharan, forthcoming, The Accounting Review.

 - ‘Temporary Price Changes During Replenishment Leadtime‘ with Nagihan Comez-Dolgan, Mohamad Y. Jaber, and Lama Moussawi, 2020, Applied Mathematical Modelling, Volume 78, 217-231.